Skip to content

 ListNode node = new ListNode(num);

-// If the queue is empty, make the head and tail nodes both point to that node
+// If the queue is empty, make both front and rear point to the node

 if (front == null) {